Meulensteen: Ferguson's lessons in leadership

 Written by Simon Austin — August 4, 2017

-Rene Meulensteen was part of Sir Alex Ferguson's first-team staff at Manchester United for six years.
-During this time they won four Premier League titles, the Champions League and Club World Cup.
+RENE MEULENSTEEN was a key member of Sir Alex Ferguson's first-team staff at Manchester United for six years.
+During this time they won four Premier League titles, the Champions League and a Club World Cup.
 Meulensteen told TGG about the attributes that made the Scot such a great leader.

 And he was always a big advocate of youth.
 That meant investing in youth facilities and policies, but also giving opportunities.
 If ever he had chance to bring a homegrown player into the first team, he would do it.